 Obviously, attempting to write anything definitive about 21st century Canadian history is ridiculously premature.
 We’re only just entering the century’s second decade, and a lot will no doubt happen in the remaining eight.
 But it may still be useful to review a few current events.

-Already underway in the late 1990s, the information revolution of the early 21st century brought enormous change to the lives of Canadians, with personal computers, cell phones, and the internet going from high-tech novelties to necessities of life in just a few short years.
+Already underway in the late 1990s, the information revolution of the early 21st century brought enormous change to the lives of Canadians, with personal computers, mobile phones, and the internet going from high-tech novelties to necessities of life in just a few short years.
 Just as the dawn of the 20th century introduced new types of work through the growth of factories and machines, so too is the 21st creating new jobs in previously unknown fields like computer programming, website management, and online commerce.

 In 2003, the administration of U.S. President George W. Bush (b.
 1946) widened the War on Terror and invaded Iraq, but Canada’s government refused to participate.
 By 2014, however, a new terrorist group known as ISIS — or the Islamic State — had seized control of portions of Iraq and Syria, prompting many western nations to pursue renewed military action.
 In 2014, Prime Minister Stephen Harper (b.
-1959) ordered Canadian airstrikes against ISIS targets in Iraq and Syria, but in 2016, following an election, these were cancelled by his replacement as prime minister, Justin Trudeau (b.
+1959) ordered Canadian airstrikes against ISIS targets in Iraq and Syria, but in 2016, following an election, these were cancelled by new prime minister Justin Trudeau (b.
 1971), who insisted the Canadian military should instead focus on training and helping anti-ISIS forces on the ground.

-And what sort of matters are those?
-Economic inequality has risen as one topic of growing importance, with many Canadians feeling technological change, globalization, and other large economic forces have made decent-paying, long-term jobs harder to find, with a widening gap between the financially secure and the financially struggling as the end result.
-The growing diversity of Canada’s population brings tensions as well.
-Immigration has been steadily increasing in recent decades, with the bulk of Canada’s immigrant inflow now decisively shifted from Europe to Asia, Africa, and the Middle East.
-New tensions born from unfamiliar religions and cultural practices, as well as fears of new forms of racism and bigotry present challenges for the Canadian ideal of a peaceful, multicultural society.
-The effects of man-made climate change have been another persistent worry, with environmental issues now a leading topic of Canadian political debate.
+Economic inequality remains another acute tension, with many Canadians feeling technological change, globalization, and other large economic forces have made decent-paying, long-term jobs harder to find, with a widening gap between the financially secure and the financially struggling becoming a more pronounced aspect of Canadian society.
+The effects of man-made climate change represent the dominant environmental worry, with issues relating to pollution and sustainable living now leading topics of Canadian political debate.
 To what extent can Canada, whose traditional industries have been based around natural resource extraction, achieve a workable balance between defending nature and protecting economic interests?